 Well kinda.
 Think about multiple, plausible situations and discuss how they will be handled.
 Life throws curveballs, and one of the partners might need to sell their stake in the property.
 How would this be handled?
 A sale of the property?
 A buyout?
 And if so, how would the property be valued?

 You can provide analysis of the property and market trends but never guarantee a monthly profit.
 If your numbers should come in low, your investment partner is bound to be disappointed.
 In fact, promise less so they are surprised, not disappointed.
 Under promise and over deliver.

 Do you have a pipe leaking in a rental?
 Your partner might have a neighbor who is a plumber.
 Not only will open communication help you to better resolve problems, it will also keep both you and your partner on the same page.
 You should be open and discuss everything that arises with the house.
 You don’t want something to happen (the building floods) and your partner never knew there was an issue until the basement was a lake.

 Life can throw things at you that you aren’t prepared for.
 Whether it is in your personal life or an issue with the property itself, be understanding and don’t ruin a friendship over a real estate investment.
 If you are investing with someone close to you, make an agreement that if things start getting messy, you sell the property right away.

 Get It All In Writing

 Hopefully, you and your partner are on the same page and no disagreements arise.
 However, if something does, you will want to make sure you have the parameters of your agreement in writing.
 You will want to lay out the details and what will happen should certain scenarios arise.
 By having it all in black and white, there shouldn’t be much room for contention!

-For many people, forming an investment partnership in NJ, PA is an excellent way to own a piece of a property they likely could not have owned on their own.
+For many people, forming an investment partnership in is an excellent way to own a piece of a property they likely could not have owned on their own.
 Make sure you have found a great buyer than give us a call to discover the best investment properties in the area!